iamyounix/msimagb460_tomahawk/guide and samples/combinekext/combinekext.md

 - Then, generate USBMap.kext.
 - Find Info.plist inside USBMap.kext and open with respective app such as [Xplist][Xplist Download] or [ProperTree][Propertree Download].

-## Adding XHCIUnsupport to USBMap.kext
+## Intergrate XHCIUnsupported Info to USBMap.kext

 - Add proper information under IOKitPersonalities in our USBMap.kext as below: